 One of our most anticipated planned stops was to visit the Canada Aviation and Space Museum in Ottawa.
 Kevin Psutka kindly provided transportation and was our personal guide in the museum.
 Kevin was the previous president of t the Canadian Owners and Pilots Association and for several years provided leadership for that great organization.

-Here’s a sampling of the aircraft on display:
+Here’s a sampling of the many aircraft on display:

 I couldn’t resist having a photo since the aircraft carries my initials.

 Avro Lancaster Bomber

 I first saw this aircraft in 1968 when I was here with the Air Cadets.

 de Havilland Beaver